 Not so long ago, the idea of a gay sports bar sounded almost like a contradiction in terms.
 But by inverting stereotypes and cranking out elevated pub fare like nachos, wings, and a pork chop on a stick, Hi-Tops quickly became the place to watch the Warriors or the 49ers on a very large array of flatscreens.
 Boisterous even when there’s nothing going on in a stadium, this is where you go to pick up an athlete who plays for the team.

-This second-floor establishment -- from which you may peer down, margarita in hand, on the six-way intersection of Market, Noe, and 16th streets —hosts lots of karaoke, Drag Race viewing parties, and the like.
+This second-floor establishment—from which you may peer down, margarita in hand, on the six-way intersection of Market, Noe, and 16th streets (hence, the name)—hosts lots of karaoke, dance parties, and the like, including “Lips & Lashes” a drag brunch that exists to bring joy to even the most cynical queens.
 But Lookout is also an engine of philanthropy, with close associations to the AIDS/LifeCycle and the Disco Coalition.
-Getting tipsy for the community is win-win.
-P.S. there are tri-tip tacos and deep-fried bourbon shots.
+Getting tipsy for the community is a win-win.
+P.S.
+There are tri-tip tacos and deep-fried bourbon shots.

 This cozy, quiet spot with a fireplace and a picture of Queen Victoria isn’t nearly as flashy as some of the other bars in the Castro.
 It’s next to a 7-Eleven, for one, and it’s pretty mellow a lot of the time.
-But it’s dog-friendly, it has one of the absolute greatest jukeboxes in the city, and there’s something wonderful about having an afternoon margarita right up front and shouting hello at your friends (or random cuties) as they walk by.
-Oh, and happy hour runs from noon to 7pm, every day of the week.
+But it’s dog-friendly, has one of the absolute greatest jukeboxes in the city, and there’s something wonderful about having an afternoon margarita right up front and shouting hello at your friends (or random cuties) as they walk by.
+Oh, and happy hour runs from noon to 7 pm, every day of the week.